Find the Best National Parks to Visit in Every Month of the Year

 Warm weather in winter

 Start with South Florida and the desert.
-Everglades, Biscayne, Death Valley, and Joshua Tree make much more sense in the cooler months than they do in summer.
+Everglades, Biscayne, Death Valley, Joshua Tree, White Sands, and Jean Lafitte make much more sense in the cooler months than they do in summer.

 Spring scenery and wildflowers